TheCelestialMarauder/EventHorizon/GDD/story.md

 #### Awakening on The Wraith

 - **Visuals**: Fade from black to a close-up of adult Alex's face as she jolts awake, drenched in sweat, with a distressed expression.

 - **Audio**: The persistent beeping of the transmission alert and the muffled sounds of her nightmare fading away.

 - **Dialogue**:

   - **Alex (whispering)**: "Not again...
 It's just a dream."

 #### Transmission Alert

 - **Visuals**: Alex gets up from her bed and moves to the communication console.
 The screen displays an urgent incoming message.
 - **Dialogue**:

   - **Computer**: "Incoming transmission.
 Priority one."

   - **Alex**: "Patch it through."

 #### Mission Briefing

-- **Visuals**: The screen shows a holographic projection of a distressed scientist.
+- **Visuals**: The screen shows a holographic projection of a well dressed but worried officer.

 - **Dialogue**:

-  - **Dr Liora Voss**: "Alex, we need your expertise.
+  - **Commander Liora Voss**: "Alex, we need your expertise.
 The ISS Prodigium, a scientific exploration vessel, has disappeared in the Shadow Belt.
 Dr. Elara Voss was aboard.
 We need you to find the ship, rescue any survivors, and secure the research data."

   - **Alex**: "So...
 What's for me, the shadow belt is notorious for its dangers"

   - **Liora Voss**: "The Prodigium was experimenting with a powerful energy source.
 If it falls into the wrong hands... well, let's just say the consequences would be catastrophic.
 You'll be generously compensated, of course."

   - **Alex**: "Understood.
 I will prepare for departure."

 #### Preparation and Launch

 - **Visuals**: Quick cuts of Alex gearing up, grabbing her father's sword (a relic from her past), and performing system checks on The Wraith.

 - **Audio**: Sounds of machinery, weapon holstering, and the hum of the ship's engines.

 - **Dialogue**:

   - **Alex (internal monologue)**: "Another mission, another chance to make things right."

 ### Scene 1: Entering the Shadow Belt